CatalinPlesu/DRICT/readme.md

 - 0 css
 - awful frontend
 - should refresh the page to see new messages
+- AJAX I think is to slow band uneficient because it make requests to the server every 0.1 seconds
+  - its even worse, this delay is summed ofr more users
+- some messages are sent or put in the wrong place

 ### for me to remember